JailBreak-PT/Scripts-Provirtualzone/migration_scripts/README_VMwareToolsRemove.md

 5. Type **`YES`** and press **Enter** to confirm and begin the removal.
 6.  **Reboot the machine immediately** after the script finishes.

+Use it with careful and only use it if you are sure that you want to this manually.

 -----

 ## The Process (What it Does)